katyukha/Odood/docs/odood/src/frequently-used-commands.md

 - `odood venv run -- <command and args>` - Run some command inside virtualenv of this instance.
 - `odood venv install-py-packages` - Install specified python packages in this virtualenv.
 - `odood venv install-dev-tools` - Install development tools inside virtualenv of this instance.
-- `odood ipython` - run ipython inside virtualenv of this instance.
+- `odood venv ipython` - run ipython inside virtualenv of this instance.
-- `odood venv reinstall` - resinstall virtual environment.
+- `odood venv reinstall` - reinstall virtual environment.
 - `odood venv update-odoo` - update Odoo in this instance.